faelpatrick/BinaryCalculator/README.md

 # BinaryCalculator
 Simple Binary Calculator Using JavaScript HTML and CSS

-See it working here: https://codepen.io/faelpatrick/pen/MWQPNBg
+See it working here: <a href="https://codepen.io/faelpatrick/pen/MWQPNBg" target="_blank">https://codepen.io/faelpatrick/pen/MWQPNBg</a>